loup-brun/basal/README.md

-# Basal
+Basal

-Basal was originally a fork of Matthew Hartman's great [Base](https://github.com/matthewhartman/base) framework, with opiniated practical tweaks (since the author's version didn't entirely correspond to my vision).
+===

-The main goal is to provide a drop-in unobtrusive modern framework to start designing a site right away.
-The project is built on [SASS](http://sass-lang.com).
+Basal is a lightweight, cross-browser framework for web projects.
+The main goal is to provide a drop-in unobtrusive modern framework to start designing a site right away, with the use of a powerful [CSS preprocessor](http://sass-lang.com).

+Basal was originally a fork of Matthew Hartman's great [Base](https://github.com/matthewhartman/base) framework, with opiniated practical tweaks.

+## Philosophy & Core Concepts

+* cross-browser, graceful degradation implementation
+* modularity & scalability
+* verbose markup
+* mobile-first

 ### Cross-browser